paul-nechifor/reddit-cloud/README.md

 ### Usage

-You normally run the bot by:
+You normally start the bot by running:

     python bot.py hot